-In November 2014, we entered into a Credit Agreement (the "Credit Agreement") with Wells Fargo Bank, N.A., as administrative agent, and other lender parties thereto.
-Pursuant to the Credit Agreement, the lenders agreed to provide a \$10,000,000 senior term loan and a \$5,000,000 revolving line of credit to our primary operating subsidiary.
+In November 2014, we entered into a Credit Agreement (the "Credit Agreement") with Wells Fargo Bank, N.A., as administrative agent, and other lenders party thereto.
+Pursuant to the Credit Agreement, the lenders agreed to provide a \$10,000,000 term loan and a \$5,000,000 revolving line of credit to our primary operating subsidiary.
 The Credit Agreement includes customary financial covenants, including the requirements that the Company maintain certain minimum liquidity and achieve certain minimum EBITDA levels.

-In order to draw upon its revolving line of credit, pursuant to the terms of the Credit Agreement, the Company is required to maintain minimum liquidity of at least (i) \$5,000,000 through January 31, 2018, (ii) \$4,000,000 from February 1, 2018 through November 19, 2018, (iii) \$3,500,000 from November 20, 2018 through and including January 31, 2019, and (iv) \$4,000,000 from February 1, 2019 through and including the maturity date of the credit facility.
-The Company was in compliance with the applicable loan covenants at April 30, 2019.
+In order to draw upon its revolving line of credit, pursuant to the terms of the Credit Agreement, the Company is required to maintain minimum liquidity of at least \$4,000,000 from February 1, 2019 (Note 9 describes the minimum liquidity requirements effective for liquidity tests occurring after the effective date of the Fifth Amendment).
+The Company was in compliance with the applicable loan covenants at July 31, 2019.